Right Arrow

 Next-Generation AI Capabilities

-• Multi-Modal Analysis: Integration of audio analysis, thermal imaging, and environmental sensors creates comprehensive situational awareness beyond traditional video monitoring.
+• Multi-Modal Analysis: Integration of audio analysis, thermal imaging, and environmental sensors creates a more complete situational awareness beyond traditional video monitoring.

-• Edge AI Evolution: Continued improvements in edge computing enable more sophisticated processing at the camera level, reducing latency and bandwidth requirements while maintaining privacy.
+• Edge AI Evolution: Advances in edge computing allow for more capable processing at the camera level, reducing latency and bandwidth requirements while supporting privacy controls.

 Infrastructure Evolution